-PRODUCT ARCHITECTURE EXPLORATIONS AND REQUIREMENTS
+PRODUCT REQUIREMENTS AND ARCHITECTURE EXPLORATIONS

 For instance, when designing a low power device, it is critical to understand all of the various use modes of the device, and how often each of those modes is expected to be active.
-Once those requirements are clearly articulated, the firmware and electrical engineers need to work together to consider power management design options.
+Once those product requirements are clearly articulated, the firmware and electrical engineers need to work together to consider power management design options.
 The high-level design options can then be considered and weighted against the set of prioritized requirements.
-In addition, this architectural work will usually surface any conflicts within the requirements and can be used to generate the information required for the product owner to make informed tradeoffs to achieve their highest priority product goals.
+In addition, this architectural work will usually surface any conflicts within the product requirements and can be used to generate the information required for the product owner to make informed tradeoffs to achieve their highest priority product goals.

 Architecture explorations are optimally started very early in the design process.
 This is the first level of design.
 Once made, architectural decisions set the path for product development and are very costly to change after the fact.
 Alternative architectures and iteration of the architecture is to be expected during early exploratory discussions before detailed design engineering really starts.
 The deliverables from an architecture exploration vary based on the type of product that is being designed but can include rough CAD models of mechanical design options, a selection of critical electrical technologies or specific components, and documentation of the system behaviors that will be later implemented in software or firmware.